They say…

 Food Good value Thai

-The Roupell Street Conservation Area is one of central London’s true hidden gems.
+The Roupell Street Conservation Area is one of central ’s true hidden gems.
 Tucked between the National Theatre and Waterloo East are several lengthy and almost entirely unspoilt terraces of workers’ cottages developed between the 1820s and 1840s by John Palmer Roupell, sympathetically framed by lamp standards in Victorian style.
 If it looks a bit like a set from a prestige BBC period drama, that’s probably because you’ve seen it featured in several such productions.

 Halfway along Roupell Street itself and pleasingly breaking up a long row of identical façades is this corner pub, built as part of the original development to serve the estate.
 It retains its smallish, partitioned public and saloon bars, lettered in an incongruous 1960s font that recalls a past life as an Ind Coope house.
 Space extends to a backyard converted into a conservatory, decorated with curiosities including plates, vintage boxing posters and little quotes praising the virtues of wine.
 This operates independently as the keenly priced Yvonne’s Thai Cuisine, though stools and shelves to the side accommodate drinking overspill from the bars.